TomHilder/TomHilder/README.md

 - 👋 Hi, I’m @TomHilder
-- 👀 I’m interested in modelling how baby planets interact with their host protoplanetary disks
+- 👀 I’m interested in modelling how young planets interact with their host protoplanetary disks
 - 🌱 I’m currently an honours year astrophysics student and researcher
 - 📫 How to reach me: thil0004@student.monash.edu